CodeyMedy/printf/README.md

 # printf
-Recreation of the <stdio.h> printf\n
+Recreation of the <stdio.h> printf //
-Doens't have the same buffering management ( No buffering at all lol)\n Only supports these flags : d/i/c/p/x/X/u/%
+Doens't have the same buffering management ( No buffering at all lol)\n // Only supports these flags : d/i/c/p/x/X/u/%